Itzel97/Upskilling-JavaInhertancePolimorphism/README.md

 ### Estatic
 Java allows to implement multiple methods in the same class with the same name.
 The methods must differ in at least one of the following criteria:

--Have a different quantity of arguments.
+- Have a different quantity of arguments.
 - The Type of the arguments is different.
 - The excepcted arguments are in different order (not recommended).
+-
 ### Dynamic
+In this way Polymorphism does not allow the compiler to determine the method that will be executed.
+The JVM determines the execution time.
+Always in the context of Inheritance, a subclass can override a method of its parent class (superclass), allowing you to customize or replace its behavior entirely.